0xk-h/hnt/README.md

 A convenient install script is provided to download the latest precompiled binary from GitHub Releases:

-#### Linux/macOS: Run the bash script:
+#### Linux: Run the bash script:

 ```bash
 curl -sSL https://raw.githubusercontent.com/kishore399/hnt/main/install.sh | bash
 ```

-This detects your OS/architecture, downloads the appropriate `hnt` binary, and installs it to `/usr/local/bin` (or `/opt/homebrew/bin` on macOS with Homebrew).
+This detects your OS/architecture, downloads the appropriate `hnt` binary, and installs it to `/usr/local/bin`.
 You may need to enter `sudo` credentials for the move step.

 #### Windows: Run the PowerShell script: